yamhiroto/IOT-Geolocalisation-ML/Data_Challenges/Geolocalisation/Readme.md

 We then build the feature matrice.
 In rows there are the message IDs.
 In columns, all the bases from the train set.
 Those are repeated 3 times: for rssi, for base latitude and base longitude.

 The associated predicted values need to have the same format.
 Thus, we need to group by message id (_messid_) the latitude and longitude, using the mean.

+## Prediction

+### Linear regression

+We use the sickit-learn function [cross_val_predict](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_predict.html) to predict latitude and longitude.
+This function takes in parameter the number of folds _cv_.
+Using _cross__val__predict_: "For each element in the input, the prediction that was obtained for that element when it was in the test set".